How we raise money for great causes – and the prize draw

 The List of Entries shows each user's unique ID number and how many prize draw entries they have in total.
 Everyone can verify their own place on the list and the block of numbers assigned to their entries.
 Any mistakes must be reported within 48 hours, then the list is final.

-Tokyo (Nikkei 225), Hong Kong (Hang Seng), Mumbai (Sensex), Frankfurt (DAX) and finally New York (Dow Jones).
-Each is in a different time zone, so the winning number is revealed one digit at a time.
-The draw typically takes two or three days to complete.
+Australia (ASX All Ordinaries), Tokyo (Nikkei 225), Hong Kong (Hang Seng), Mumbai (Sensex), Moscow, Frankfurt (DAX), London (FTSE), Sao Paolo, Toronto and finally New York (Dow Jones).
+Each is in a different time zone, so the winning number is revealed one digit at a time over the course of the day.

-The prize winning number is chosen right-to-left, so that the largest digit is the last one revealed.
-If a stock market chooses a number that is too high for the final digit, it is discarded and we keep going until a valid number is chosen.
+The prize winning number is chosen right-to-left, or 'smallest first'.
+If the last stock market chooses a number that is too high for the final digit, we cycle around the stock markets again until a valid number is chosen.
 Human hands are never involved.

 Last digits of stock market closing prices are completely random and mathematically impossible to predict or tamper with in any way.
 That's why we use them for Charity Engine.